kasey6801/learn-by-building/README.md

 https://github.com/kasey6801/learn-by-building/blob/main/learning%20by%20building.md

 <h2>If you're ready for a closer look, review the three documents I share for each project: </h2>
+These three documents provide an overview of the process, specific to each project.
+The documents have been created with non-developers in mind.

 <h3> Claude Music Setup </h3>